 I find that party members' Level 4 Limit Breaks are not necessarily their most useful Limit Breaks.
 For example, both Yuffie's and Red XIII's Level 4 Limit Breaks are basically just like having a Slash-All or a Mega All materia equipped and doing a Slash-All attack.
 This means these Limit Breaks are redundant once you've found the Slash-All or Mega-All materia (full materia guide here), and levelled up to the point where Slash-All does 9999 HP damage - not too difficult at Level 99 with an ultimate weapon equipped (full weapons guide here).
 For Yuffie, I prefer her "Doom of the Living" (second Level 3) Limit Break as it deals 15 continuous hits.
 With Red XIII, I'd also rather use one of his Level 3 Limit Breaks - either "Howling Moon" to put him into a powerful frenzy, or "Earth Rave" for 5 continuous hits.

-Vincent also effectively uses the equivalent of either Slash-All or Flash when in Level 4 "Chaos" mode - I prefer to use him in level 3 "Hellmasker" mode where he will either do a few continuous hits or a status attack.
+Vincent also essentially uses the equivalent of either Slash-All or Flash when in Level 4 "Chaos" mode - I prefer to use him in level 3 "Hellmasker" mode where he will either do a few continuous hits or a status attack.